 Hemp is a cannabis plant that is harvested commercially for its seeds and stalks.
-Hemp seeds and stalks are used to produce a number of products: including food, nutritional supplements, medicine, body care products, paper, textiles, building materials, plastic composites, and even biofuels.
+Hemp seeds and stalks are used to produce a number of products: including food, medicine, body care products, paper, textiles, building materials, plastic composites, and even biofuels.
 Depending on which parts of the plant hemp oil is made from the amount of CBD will vary, producing everything from nutritious hemp foods to hemp seed oil to rich CBD oil.

 Because it thrives under natural conditions, hemp is typically grown outside, with both male and female plants sown closely together to encourage wind pollination and increase seed production.
 The hemp plant grows sturdy and tall, up to 2 to 4 meters in height, without the need for herbicides or pesticides.